liaoherui/MetaComp/README.md

 --------------

 ### Abstract
-MetaComp uses a combination of different features and algorithms to compare the qualities of different metagenomic data. <BR/>
+MetaComp uses a combination of different features and algorithms to compare the qualities of different metagenomic datasets.
+The datasets are defined as the de novo assembly results(contigs/scaffolds) from diffenrent types of raw reads which are processed variously.<BR/>